Discord-Oxygen/Discord-Console-hacks/README.md

 # The Framework

+Now in a seperate repo: https://github.com/hxr404/discord-oxygen

 <details>
-  <summary>Click here</summary>

-  Now in a seperate repo: https://github.com/hxr404/discord-oxygen
+  <summary>Expand</summary>

 The Framework is a new project, wich combines every console hack into a single script.<br>
 Simply include the source code (.js file) into your Discord client (Desktop or Web).<br>